evmos/evmos/docs/api/proto-docs.md

-<a name="evmos.fees.v1.FeeContractsPerDeployer"></a>
+<a name="evmos.fees.v1.DevFeeInfosPerDeployer"></a>

-### FeeContractsPerDeployer
+### DevFeeInfosPerDeployer
-FeeContractsPerDeployer defines an instance that keeps track of all contracts registered by a deployer
+DevFeeInfosPerDeployer defines an instance that keeps track of all contracts registered by a deployer